formove-ai/physiomio/README.md

   - `healthy_arm/`: 1-2 baseline sessions from unaffected arm
   - `impaired_arm/`: Multiple sessions during rehabilitation
     (typically 1-12 sessions per patient)
+  - Each session contains 16 continuous segments, i.e. recordings of a gesture, whereas the gesture is indicated in the column `movement_type`.
+The order of gestures is always the same.
+The first gesture is "Rest".

 ---